Financial Metrics for SMBs

 Chapter 3: The Financial Metrics That Actually Matter

-The 8 Core Financial Metrics Every Business Should Consider
+The 8 Core Financial Metrics for SMBs Every Business Should Consider

 1. Operating Cash Flow